kku1993/bazel-hermetic-python/README.md

 # Explanation

-1. We download and build python 3.8.3 interpreter from source using `http_archive` in `WORKSPACE`.
+1. Download and build python 3.8.3 interpreter from source using `http_archive` in `WORKSPACE`.
-1. We create `py_runtime` and `toolchain` in `BUILD.bazel` to use the python 3.8.3 interpreter we've just built.
+1. Create `py_runtime` and `toolchain` in `BUILD.bazel` to use the python 3.8.3 interpreter we've just built.
-1. We register the toolchain in `WORKSPACE` such that all python targets automatically use our custom interpreter.
+1. Register the toolchain in `WORKSPACE` such that all python targets automatically use our custom interpreter.
-1. We configure `pip_import` to use our custom interpreter to ensure the imported packages are compatible.
+1. Configure `pip_import` to use our custom interpreter to ensure the imported packages are compatible.

 # Demo